-If doctors suspect that blood vessels are damaged, angiography Angiography In angiography, x-rays are used to produce detailed images of blood vessels.
-It is sometimes called conventional angiography to distinguish it from computed tomography (CT) angiography and magnetic... read more , CT angiography CT angiography In computed tomography (CT), which used to be called computed axial tomography (CAT), an x-ray source and x-ray detector rotate around a person.
-In modern scanners, the x-ray detector usually... read more , or magnetic resonance angiography Magnetic resonance angiography (MRA) In magnetic resonance imaging (MRI), a strong magnetic field and very high frequency radio waves are used to produce highly detailed images.
-MRI does not use x-rays and is usually very safe... read more may be done to obtain detailed images of the blood vessels.
+If doctors suspect that blood vessels are damaged, angiography Angiography Angiography is a type of medical imaging that uses x-rays and a contrast agent to produce images of blood vessels.
+In angiography, x-rays are used to produce detailed images of blood vessels... read more , CT angiography CT angiography Computed tomography (CT) is a type of medical imaging that combines a series of x-rays to create cross-sectional, detailed images of internal structures.
+In computed tomography (CT), which used... read more , or magnetic resonance angiography Magnetic resonance angiography (MRA) Magnetic resonance imaging (MRI) is a type of medical imaging that uses a strong magnetic field and very high frequency radio waves to produce highly detailed images.
+During an MRI, a computer... read more may be done to obtain detailed images of the blood vessels.

 Did You Know...

 For minor head injuries, treatment of symptoms

 For severe head injuries, treatment to maintain vital functions and to limit complications

 Minor head injury